 - Restart the app you are having issues with.
 To do this, Double-tap the Home button to display the recent apps, then tap and hold the app until a red minus appears.
 Tap the red minus and then restart the app.

 - Reinstall the app.
-To do this, you need to first remove the app then reinstall it again (you may consider backing up before this step to avoid losing your data).
+To do this, you need first to remove the app then reinstall it again (you may consider backing up before this step to avoid losing your data).
 Simply touch and hold any app icon on your screen until the application icons start to wiggle.
 Tap the “x” in the corner of the app you want to delete (if you don’t see the “x” check your restriction to make sure that “Deleting apps” and “Installing apps” is on).
-After you delete the app, go to the App Store so you can download and install the app again.
+After you remove the app, go to the App Store so you can download and install the app again.